Daniel-KM/Omeka-S-module-Log/README.md

 - [ ] Use the second entity manager in all cases.
 - [ ] Add an option to copy logs inside jobs when the module is uninstalled.
 - [ ] Fix incompatibility between authentication modules (Ldap, Cas, Shibboleth).
 The user id is currently disabled in such a case.
-- [ ] Replace laminas-db by a second entity manager?
+- [ ] Replace laminas-db by doctrine and a second entity manager.
 - [x] Separate Sentry into another module?
 It will be cleaner, but heavier in fact because only two small checks are needed, not a full module process.